dannyglover/simple_audio/README.md

 # Simple Audio

+Note: This is a fork of SimpleAudio that I use in my personal projects.
+You may also use it if you wish, but i'd recommend using Erikas Taroza's original work [here](https://pub.dev/packages/simple_audio):

 A cross-platform solution for playing audio in Flutter.

 This project's goal is to be as simple as possible, meaning it offers the core functionality only (ex. play/pause).